cmohge1/lrbs-digital-editing-advanced-2019/day1.md

   - The TEI is XML (and XML is broken or dead)
   ("What is written in
-the Guidelines in prose is more important than the rules of any generated schema," p.
-2).
+the Guidelines in prose is more important than the rules of any generated schema").
-  - The TEI is too big and complex ("the TEI is a modular framework that allows a project, or a subcommunity to choose precisely which elements to make available and where appropriate build processing workflows based on only those elements," p 2.)
+  - The TEI is too big and complex ("the TEI is a modular framework that allows a project, or a subcommunity to choose precisely which elements to make available and where appropriate build processing workflows based on only those elements.")
-  - The TEI is too simple or general
+  - The TEI is too simple or general ("any individual element can be further refined by using attributes or nested levels of encoding ... [and] a TEI customization is expected to document its own controlled vocabulary.")
-  - There is no way to change the TEI
+  - There is no way to change the TEI ("The TEI Guidelines document a literate programming methodology to customize the TEI framework for specific projects.")
   - You have to be a TEI guru to customize the TEI
   - The TEI is too small (or does not have `<mySpecialElement>`)
   - You cannot get from TEI to $myPreferredFormat